Beretta AR70/90: Beretta AR70

-Beretta AR70/223, the AR70/90's predecessor, which was created from Beretta's experiences in developing SIG SG 530.
+Beretta AR70/223, the AR70/90's predecessor, which was created from Beretta's experiences in developing the SIG SG 530.

 In 1963, SIG and Beretta began a joint development of the SIG SG 530.
-In 1968, Beretta decided to cease development with SIG, with the latter developer choosing to continue work on the SG 530.
+In 1968, Beretta decided to cease development with SIG, with the latter developer choosing to continue work on the SG 530, which was refined into the SG 540 and, later, the SG 550.
 Beretta instead pursued development of its own off-shoot of the SG 530, using the information and experience they had gained from the project.
 The result was the Beretta AR70, which externally resembled its parent weapon, the SG 530, while differing in the internal firing mechanism/locking system.

 The AR-70 was introduced in 1972.
 Following the successful testing of the rifle's capabilities, it was adopted by various outfits of Italian military and police.
 These include COMSUBIN, the San Marco Battalion of the Italian Navy, the NOCS of the State Police and was also issued by Italian Airforce to men of VAM (Vigilanza Aeronautica Militare).
 Exports to foreign armies include Jordan, Malaysia and others.

 The rifle was initially designated AR-70, but was later redesignated as AR-70/223 to distinguish it from the later AR70/90.

 AR-70/223 was available in three variants.
 The AR-70/223 standard automatic rifle, SC-70 carbine which was 223 with the same muzzle length but with foldable stock, and a special SCS-70/223 rifle with detachable shortened muzzle and foldable stock).
 A light support weapon variant of 70/223 was also developed, with a removable box magazine and a quick-change barrel, but it did not achieve considerable success.